Scheduled MonumentsWalesTresilian Bay Anti-invasion Defences

 What is Tresilian Bay Anti-invasion Defences?

-Tresilian Bay Anti-invasion Defences is a Second World War coastal fortification located in Wales, constructed as part of the broader defensive network established along the Welsh coast following the threat of German invasion.
+Tresilian Bay Anti-invasion Defences is a Second World War defensive installation located in Wales, forming part of the extensive coastal fortification programme undertaken by British forces during the threat of German invasion between 1940 and 1941.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM617.

 What period does Tresilian Bay Anti-invasion Defences date from?

 Tresilian Bay Anti-invasion Defences dates from the modern period, and is classified as a pillbox.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Tresilian Bay Anti-invasion Defences?